Skip to content

 Top Programs

 The fields Heartland Community College awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

 As a public institution in Normal, Illinois, Heartland Community College enrolls students across a range of programs.
-The school reports a graduation rate of roughly 53%.
+The graduation rate is roughly 53%.

-Ten years out, alumni of Heartland Community College report median earnings of $40,768; prospective students should weigh that figure against the program's cost when calculating return on investment.
+Ten years out, alumni of Heartland Community College report median earnings of $40,768, a figure worth comparing against the cost of attendance before enrolling.

-Heartland Community College is a measurable contributor to upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 0.76%, in line with strong performers nationally.
+Heartland Community College is a measurable contributor to upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 0.76%, in line with strong performers nationally.
 About 9.1% of students come from families in the bottom income quintile.
 Among bottom-quintile students who attend, roughly 8.3% go on to reach the top of the income ladder.
-The median family income of students sits near $80,700, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $80,700, a snapshot of the campus's socioeconomic mix.

-Social capital — the web of cross-class friendships that researchers link to long-run upward mobility — runs high at Heartland Community College, with an economic connectedness score of 1.22 (about 1.0 is the national norm).
+Social capital, the web of cross-class friendships that researchers link to long-run upward mobility, runs high at Heartland Community College.
+Its economic connectedness score is 1.22, where about 1.0 is the national norm.
 Its friending bias sits near the middle of the range (0.05).
 Around 6% of students take part in civic and volunteering activity.

 Similar Schools